ria-ee/X-Road-EE-docs/md/ig-ss_x-road_v6_security_server_installation_guide.md

  ### 2.3 Network Diagram

  The following network diagram is an example of a simple stand-alone Security Server setup.
-Attention should be paid when configuring the firewall of your Security Server, as misconfigurations (e.g. exposing port 80/tcp to the public internet) can leave your server vulnerable.
+Attention should be paid when configuring the firewall of your Security Server, as misconfigurations (e.g. exposing port 80/tcp to the public internet) can leave your server vulnerable. **IP whitelisting is recommended for all ports.**

  Allowing incoming connections from the Monitoring Security Server on ports 5500/tcp and 5577/tcp ([monitoring server IP's](#231-ria-ips-for-whitelisting)) is necessary for the X-Road Center to be able to monitor the ecosystem and provide statistics and support for Members.